-The definitions in this information guide are intended to familiarize you with the general terms in use.
+The definitions below are general definitions intended to familiarize you with some of the terms used in this guide.
 They have no legal value.
-You must verify with each department or agency to find out the definitions specific to each program or eligibility criterion.
+You must verify with each government department or agency to find out the definitions specific to each program and the eligibility criteria.

-Payment made, in particular, under a program or plan.
+A payment made, in particular under a program or plan.

 To give by will in anticipation of death.